 You can actually make the recipe two ways: as a dip or as a dressing.

 To make it as a dip for veggies, follow the recipe without the optional addition of water to thin it out.
-The stevia reacts with the vinegar in the recipe and creates an excellent whipped, aerated texture that has an incredibly light, fluffy feel to it.
+The apple cider vinegar reacts with the other ingredients in the recipe and creates an excellent whipped, aerated texture that has an incredibly light, fluffy feel to it.
+So much volume going on here!

 To turn this into a dressing, add 2 tablespoons of water, shake in a jar, and you have a salad dressing just like that!